I am an associate professor (Maitre de

 Since September 2020, I am a junior member of the Institut Universitaire de France (IUF), and I am entitled to supervise research [HDR] since 2018.

-Aside from research, I teach fluid dynamics, instability, statistical physics and experimental physics (undergraduate and master).
+Aside from research, I teach fluid dynamics, instabilities, statistical physics, thermodynamics and experimental physics (undergraduate and master).

 My research focus on non-linear and statistical physics, mostly within the framework of fluid mechanics.
 In particular, my current research interests lie in the field of magnetohydrodynamics, i.e. the study of the dynamics of electrically conducting fluids.
 I combine laboratory experiments, theory and numerical simulations to study various phenomena such as flow instabilities, magnetic field generation, dynamical systems, chaos, pipe flows and turbulence.
 Below are some typical examples of my current interests: